mgreenegit/Git2Get/README.md

 **Continuous Integration** - Multiple contributors to the repo merging their changes to the mainline often.
 Small improvements, low risk.
 A script does not enable this.
 This repo is just part of a toolset to demonstrate support for process.

 **Continuous Delivery** - Right now the project only automates build.
 At minimum the project would also need to include automating test of each module using [Pester](https://github.com/pester/Pester) or something like [Test-xDscResource](https://gallery.technet.microsoft.com/scriptcenter/xDscResourceDesigne-Module-22eddb29).
 Additional work could include test scripts to automate module changes using VM's in Azure before a Push.
 Support for test automation is in the issue list.
+[Issue link](https://github.com/mgreenegit/ModuleDev/issues/2)

 Module enhancements that would contribute to easily working in this toolset:
 * Include unit test scripts in each module folder
 * Author module documentation in markdown

+Another good addition to this project would be a DSC resource that installs modules from a trusted source and repackages them for Pull Server.
+[Issue link](https://github.com/mgreenegit/ModuleDev/issues/2)

 ## Build Script
 [The unique value in this repo is the Build.ps1 file.](./Build.ps1)